 To address these specific requirements, customers add functionality through apps they find in the Atlassian Marketplace.

 In this blog post, we will discuss the use case of teams wanting to effectively organize data inside an issue.
-And teams wanting to be able to set up an automated process by creating custom documents and send them via email.
+And teams want to be able to set up an automated process by creating custom documents and sending them via email.

 What is the Table Grid Editor?

-To organize the data in an issue we use the Table Grid Editor for Jira.
-The Table Grid Editor is an Atlassian app allowing you to add spreadsheet-like tables in an issue.
+To organize the data in an issue, we use the Table Grid Editor for Jira.
+The Table Grid Editor is an Atlassian app, that allows you to add spreadsheet-like tables in an issue.

-Just like with a spreadsheet, you have a wide selection of column-types: string, drop down, integer, number, date, … .
+Just like with a spreadsheet, you have a wide selection of column types: string, drop-down, integer, number, date, etc.

-You can use the this app to create lists or tables as well as avoid subtasks in your issues.
-Common use cases are: tracking of milestones, releases, quote line items, employee history, tracking of costs and more.
+You can use this app to create lists or tables, as well as avoid subtasks in your issues.
+Common use cases are tracking milestones, releases, quote line items, employee history, tracking costs, and more.

 What is Xporter?